Bolesław IV the Curly: Interventions

 Things worsened for Bolesław in 1157, when King Conrad's nephew Frederick Barbarossa, crowned emperor by Pope Adrian IV in 1155, decided to make a new expedition to Poland, thanks to the ongoing pressures by his aunt Agnes, Władysław's wife.
-This time the campaign was well organized, and the Emperor was well determined to force Bolesław IV to accept his own conditions.
+This time, the campaign was well organised, and the Emperor was well determined to force Bolesław IV to accept his own conditions.
 It's unknown why Bolesław opted for a highly security tactics of war, not defending the swampy areas in front of the middle Oder river, which was for centuries the natural defense of Poland, nor the strongholds of Głogów and Bytom in Silesia.
 The Imperial army quickly advanced and soon laid siege to Poznan.

-Given the difficult situation, Bolesław was forced to accept the humiliating negotiations and in a shameful ceremony on 30 August 1157, was declared a vassal of the Empire at his camp in Krzyszkowo.
-Bolesław was in his knees and beg for forgiveness to the Emperor, in return for which he kindly received from Barbarossa the further control over the Polish lands; also, he had to pay an enormous tribute to Emperor.
-For unknown reasons however, despite Barbarossa's victory, Władysław II to his great disappointment was not restored in the Polish throne.
+Given the difficult situation, Bolesław was forced to accept the humiliating negotiations and, in a shameful ceremony on 30 August 1157, was declared a vassal of the Empire at his camp in Krzyszkowo.
+Bolesław was on his knees and begged for forgiveness from the Emperor, in return for which he kindly received from Barbarossa the further control over the Polish lands; also, he had to pay an enormous tribute to the Emperor.
+For unknown reasons, however, despite Barbarossa's victory, Władysław II, to his great disappointment was not restored to the Polish throne.
 Bolesław formally swore loyalty to the Emperor on Christmas Day in Magdeburg, and gave his younger brother, Casimir II, as a hostage.
-Two years later Władysław died in exile, having never returned to his country again.
+Two years later, Władysław died in exile, having never returned to his country again.

-Not before 1163 the sons of the late Władysław, Bolesław I the Tall and Mieszko IV Tanglefoot, backed by the Emperor insisting on the agreement made with Bolesław IV, were restored in their Silesia heritage; but this return didn't affect the power of Bolesław as a high duke.
+Not before 1163, the sons of the late Władysław, Bolesław I the Tall and Mieszko IV Tanglefoot, backed by the Emperor, insisting on the agreement made with Bolesław IV, were restored in their Silesia heritage; but this return didn't affect the power of Bolesław as a high duke.
 Thanks to its German affinities, the senior branch of the Silesian Piasts at least managed to retain its Silesian lands (Wrocław, Legnica, Głogów, Opole and Racibórz) without problems.

 Crusade against the Prussians

 Following the defeat by the German forces, Bolesław initiated a bold plan for the conquest of the pagan Prussians, settling beyond the northeastern Polish border along the Baltic coast.
 This concept of an early Prussian Crusade was conceived in view of the repeated seizures by more and more Baltic tribes in the several districts of Bolesław's Masovian province.
 The high duke proclaimed a crusade against the pagans and pressured the collaboration of both the pope and the Emperor.
-The initial campaigns were successful however efforts and attempts to conquer these province were finally defeated in 1166.
-Furthermore, during one of the battles the younger brother of the high duke, Henry of Sandomierz, was killed.
+The initial campaigns were successful; however, efforts and attempts to conquer these provinces were finally defeated in 1166.
+Furthermore, during one of the battles, the younger brother of the high duke, Henry of Sandomierz, was killed.